seewah/mandrill-template-manager/example/README.md

  * `includeBaseDir` points to the "includes" folder e.g. `/.../mandrill-template-manager/example/includes/`.
  * `cssBaseDir` points to the "styles" folder e.g. `/.../mandrill-template-manager/example/styles/`.

-Run `php example.php welcome.mustache welcome.json` (WARNING: this will create a "Template Manager Test" template in your Mandrill account!)
+Run `php example.php welcome.mustache welcome.json draft -test` (WARNING: this will create a "Template Manager Test-test" template in your Mandrill account!)

  * `welcome.mustache` is the mustache template for the example Mandrill template.
  * `welcome.json` represents template-specific options, which will override the global options in `config.json`.